macatak/training-ML_DataScience/README.md

 ## Notebooks beginning with a number are the individual chapters.
 They contain more subject specific and mostly base Python related

-## The notes documants follow the section notes.
+## The notes documents follow the section notes.
 They are rough drafts.